adrianolszewski/model-based-testing-hypotheses/README.md

           Coef   S.E.
 Wald Z Pr(>|Z|)
  ind=arm2 9.1781 1.7356 5.29   <0.0001
 ```

-And now it worked well.
+**Take-home messages #1:**
+1. A model can fail to converge if the data are "not nice" :-)
+2. A test may still work in this case

-Sure, you may say, but cannot we just use a better implementations able to complete the estimation?
-Aren't there any such methods?
+By the way!
+You may ask: _but cannot we just use a better implementations able to complete the estimation?_
-OK, let's try with a different implementation!
+OK, let's find a different implementation, which will converge in this problematic case
 Again, we start with N(0, 1) vs. N(5, 1):
 ```r
 > set.seed(1000)
 > stack(